 All right.

-The governor down in in Georgia by not he is the obvious choice to replace Johnny Isaacson.
+He is the obvious choice to replace Johnny Isaacson.

-And uh a lot of this comes down to, well, number one, President Trump helped Kemp get elected.
+And a lot of this comes down to, well, number one, President Trump helped Kemp get elected.

-Now she is apparently the chief executive of a subsidiary of some Atlanta-based intercontinental exchange and owner of Georgia's women's National Basketball Association team, the Atlanta Dream, which is great.
+Now, she is apparently the chief executive of a subsidiary of some Atlanta-based intercontinental exchange and owner of Georgia's Women's National Basketball Association team, the Atlanta Dream, which is great.

 She doesn't have any experience whatsoever as it relates to politics.

-All right, is uh we risking now in Georgia having somebody that is more like a Romney Republican?
+Are we risking now in Georgia having somebody that is more like a Romney Republican?

 That's a problem.